After Parkland, Students Choose to Participate

 Explore questions like these:

 You can also introduce your students to powerful frameworks for thinking about civic participation and social change.
-Political theorist Danielle Allen’s Youth Participatory Politics Framework can help students examine youth activism in the wake of Parkland and can inform their own sense of agency around any issue they care about.
+The 10 Questions Framework developed by political theorist Danielle Allen and the MacArthur Research Network on Youth and Participatory Politics (YPP) can help students examine youth activism in the wake of Parkland and can inform their own sense of agency around any issue they care about.
 Allen suggests that when people choose to take action, they should consider ten important questions:

-After introducing the Youth Participatory Politics Framework to your students, discuss:
+After introducing the 10 Questions Framework to your students, discuss:

 Legal scholar Martha Minow took another approach to analyzing how people can make change.
 She observed that one of the biggest barriers that individuals face in getting involved is that it is hard to know what actual steps to take: “Often times we see something that's unjust and we wonder, ‘Where do I go?
 What do I do?’”
 In an effort to help individuals identify concrete actions to take when they “choose to participate,” Minow developed a “levers of power” framework to map out the organizations, institutions, and technologies that can enable us to strengthen the impact of our voices and our actions.
 The levers include: